Round Trip Distance: 7.5 miles

 The Standard Route

 From the switchback follow the road for another half mile.
 Ascend the slope to the west by leaving the road.
 There is no trail from this point.
 After another third of a mile the slope will narrow into a pleasant ridge top.
+If it is late summer and there is no snow cover, it might be very brushy.
 Stay on top of the ridge as it turns to the southwest.
 Views to the North begin to open up and you might recognize Three Fingers and it's neighbors.
 From here it is another third of a mile to the summit.
-The last hundred feet to the summit follows a narrowing rocky ridge with exposure on either side.
-Watch out for loose rocks.
-When this is covered in snow it might also be advisable to use ropes and other protection.
-The right (north) side drops steeply to Kelcema Lake, the left (south) side drops into an impressive large basin of slabby granite.
-When the ridge steepens and narrows, it may be easier to traverse left on ledges high above the slabby south face.
-Expect some steep exposed scrambling (class 2 and 3).

 From Granite Falls follow the Mountain Loop Highway east 23.5 miles to Deer Creek Park.

 Getting there from the south on I-5: